Table Of Contents

 Perhaps you want to monitor and respond to changes in your Azure cloud from Linux, Windows, or macOS environments.
 Maybe you want a tool that integrates all your favorite Azure explorers using a single interface.

-With Cerebrata, developers can do this in a secure, code-free manner.
-As one example,the Azure Service Bus enables you to collect details on messaging issues.
+With Cerebrata, developers can do this securely and code-free.
+For example, the Azure Service Bus enables you to collect details on messaging issues.
 You can also resubmit messages from one queue to another, improving your Azure Service Bus management.
 Besides monitoring your Azure resources, you can also perform tasks like migrations and data cleanups with it.

 13. Dynatrace – Fully automated Azure monitoring